sarupbanskota/WIP2Slack/README.md

 > #<Net::HTTPOK:0x00007ff91c119d20>
 ```

 Now get back to work.

+### Footnotes

+The code is hacky in true WIP spirit.
+This is a community service project - do whatever you like with it!
+Feel free to send in a PR, I'll merge it if it makes sense to.

+If this saved you a half hour, you could [thank me with coffee money](https://www.paypal.me/sarupbanskota) :-)